Law School Admissions

 Law Review Article

-incoming indicators, law school diversity, implicit bias in admissions, waitlist interviews
+admission criteria, incoming indicators, law school diversity, implicit bias in admissions, waitlist interviews

 “I am proof that your LSAT score does not define you; law schools need to understand that every student’s lived experience is unique.
 Thanks to Southwestern’s admissions process I was able to show that I’m more than the numbers on my application.”
 This second-year law student was admitted to Southwestern Law School and went on to place top 20% after her first year following an admissions waitlist interview, based on Southwestern’s first-of-its-kind empirically-based approach that utilizes factors beyond the typical numerical indicators that drive admissions decisions – in particular, the Law School Admission Test – and limit access to law school and the legal profession.
 This scalable toolkit is connected to preparation for practice, may improve diversity outcomes using a race-neutral approach, and is a low-cost supplement to other admissions tools.